 - The CEO branch wants Marketing Ops to supply data to help increase revenue, hit targets, deepen competitive advantage, and establish organizational alignment.

-- The CMO branch wants Marketing Ops to supply data to help optimize customer experience, manage complex channels and touchpoints, create scale with IT, and align campaigns and path-to-purchase strategies with sales.
+- The CMO branch wants Marketing Ops to supply data to help optimize customer experience, build pipeline, manage complex channels and touchpoints, create scale with IT, and align campaigns and path-to-purchase strategies with sales.

 A functional and effective Marketing Ops has the resources (people and technology) it needs to serve all of these (rather demanding) internal customers, and at the same time given its unique vantage point at the intersection of marketing strategy, operations, performance, and revenue generation, identify opportunities for innovation and efficiency.

-Myth #2: Marketing Ops Teams Should be Comprised of Left-Brain Geeks Who Love Data
+Myth #2: Marketing Ops Should be Comprised of Left-Brain Geeks Who Love Data

 Truth: Yes, Marketing Ops involves a lot of number crunching.
 But stacking Marketing Ops Teams with IT folks isn’t a good idea, because the mandate isn’t just about leveraging AI, machine learning, and other sources to generate data, data and more (glorious) data.
 Marketing Ops teams also need to have a deep understanding of digital marketing principles, customer segments, and business operations, so they can connect strategy and standards with execution and results.

-Myth #3: Marketing Ops Can Use Conventional Project Management Software
+Myth #3: Marketing Ops Doesn’t Need an Enterprise-Grade Project Management Solution

 The Road Ahead